doofinder/llm_composer/README.md

 mix run sample_ollama.ex

 17:08:34.271 [debug] input_tokens=, output_tokens=
-%LlmComposer.Message{
+LlmComposer.Message.new(
-  type: :assistant,
+  :assistant,
-  content: "How can I assist you today?",
+  "How can I assist you today?",
-  metadata: %{
+  %{
     original: %{
       "content" => "How can I assist you today?", "role" => "assistant"
     }
   }
-}
+)
 ```

 No function calls support in Ollama (for now)